 Put wines that need chilling into the fridge.
 Take all frozen food that has been cooked earlier out of the freezer.
 Parboil potatoes and parsnips for 15 minutes.
 After they get cool, put them into the fridge and keep under a cover.
 Prepare Brussels sprouts and herbs.
 Make the necessary stuffing if this is not ready yet.
 Don’t forget to put certain herbs into the stuffing if you have bought it ready-made.

-- In the morning of a holiday.
+- On the morning of the holiday.

 Roast turkey or other meat meals.
 Make a gravy with the turkey`s juice.
 Make salads with fresh vegetables and fruits.
 Bake pastries and roast pre-boiled vegetables.
-Warm up pies and cakes.
+Warm-up pies and cakes.
 Lay the table.